Kattis91/with-travel-in-mind/README.md

 - NavBar logged-in and logged-out view failed upon signing in.
 The user was directed to the homepage, but the navbar showed the links for logged out users.

+  The error message displayed in the console:

-  The error message: `failed to load resource: the server responded with a status of 401 (unauthorized)` was displayed in the console.
+  `failed to load resource: the server responded with a status of 401 (unauthorized)`

   API's message: `Authentication credentials were not provided`

-  - Fix:
+  - **Fix:**
     - Downgrade dj-rest-auth version in the API:
       ````
       pip3 install dj-rest-auth==2.1.9